ryansroberts/markdownpipeline/README.md

 monofont: 'Pragmata'
 title:  'Semantic content production with plain-text and git'
 abstract: |
-  Plain-text files and a modern version control system can be used to create a content repository and publishing pipeline that can produce both familiar document outputs and semantic data.
-Version control history can be translated into W3C provenance graphs.
-Semantic information can be embedded into content directly or inferred.
-Documents and web content can be created from semantic data as the version control system is updated.
+    Plain-text files and a modern version control system can be used to create a content repository and publishing pipeline.
+Version control history can be translated into standard compliant W3C provenance graphs.
+Semantics can be embedded in plain-text content directly, inferred from structure or stored as annotations.
+Print quality documents and web content can be producted from semantic data as the version control system is updated.

 ...